Published 15/04/2025, Edited 29/04/2025

 As a resident of Victoria, I do want to say that I came up with this before I realised what the debt of the State of Victoria is, so its important to note that State debt can still be distributed between the members of a Local Government Association or consolidated into the national debt

 2: Establishing a Pacific Federation with New Zealand, redrawing State and Territory boundaries in Australia so that they overlap territories which are both predominantly inhabited by Indigenous people and territories which are not predominantly inhabited by Indigenous people to preserve the desire not to divide the country on a racial basis as one of the outcomes of the Voice to Parliament referendum.
-The constituent parts should be constitutionally obligated to remain in the Pacific Federation.
+The constituent parts should be constitutionally obligated to remain in the Pacific Federation and provide accession mechanisms for other immediately neighbouring nation-states to join.
+Should point 1 be successful meaning that there are no state or territory governments, instead of the latter half of the above paragraph, establishing an Indigenous and Torres Strait Islander nation-state(s) with their own flags on the same continent, and inviting the nation-state of New Zealand to accede (should it seek to follow the same process with the Maori people), enabling the latter and the nation-state of Australia to retain their names and flags (should this be the will of the people) and simultaneously provide self-determination opportunities for their Indigenous peoples while retaining intra and interconental unity within the Pacific Federation.

 3: Determination of a process to design a new flag which enshrines a sense of pride for the entire country.